Complex Problems.. Simple Solutions

 “Log analysis” was standard before the early 1990’s when “Integration” and “Petrophysics” become industry buzzwords.
 1) 1984-1989 ‘Integrated Petrophysics’ PhD 2) Jan’90 ‘Integrated Petrophysics’ training course 3) Jan’90 onwards.
 Mainstream technical consulting & training 4) Jun’05 ‘Carbonates & Fracture Petrophysics – A Roadmap’ training course 5) Jan’06 PetroDB-Vault.
 A core-log-test database intelligently crosslinked to the Vault evaluation command file.

 Prediction: the PetroDB-WEB linked petrophysical database will become the benchmark methodology for performing petrophysical evaluation.

 If you seek clarity in developing S.E.
-Asia carbonates, complex or marginal fields you should consider PPL’s expertise in field development.
+Asia carbonates, complex or marginal fields consider PPL’s expertise in field development.
 An experienced review of existing data, especially when supplemented by the PetroDB-Vault methodolgy, provides an inexpensive, unbiased and clearly documented basis for your further investment decisions.

 Please make contact early with tentative (no commitment) bookings to facilitate planning